The Russian space agency, Roskosmos

 Origin of Roskosmos

-When the Soviet rocket development program was launched in 1946, the Ministry of Armaments specialized in artillery systems took charge of the emerging rocket field.
+When the Soviet rocket development program was initiated in 1946, the Ministry of Armaments specialized in artillery systems took charge of the emerging rocket field.
 The Soviet aviation industry also joined in, overseeing some types of rocket technology, such as cruise missiles and propulsion systems.
 Various other Soviet institutions from radio-electronics to naval organizations had to get involved into a new multi-disciplinary field, which at the time had an exclusively military nature.
 However with the launch of Sputnik in 1957, a new era dawned, marking the emergence of a civilian space program with a distinct set of goals and institutions involved in its production.
 However orders for the development of spacecraft were still formulated by the State Committee for Defense Technology, GKOT, tasked to produce military systems.

 In 1963, Sergei Zverev became the head of GKOT and initiated plans for the formation of a civilian space ministry in the USSR.
 In March 1965, in the wake of Khrushchev's ouster, the new government in the Kremlin implemented reorganization and centralization of the industry, forming specialized ministries to oversee various fields of technology.
 Among them was the new Ministry of General Machine-building, MOM, tasked to oversee the rocket and space field.
 A joint decree of the Soviet of Ministers and the Central Committee of the Communist Party for the formation of MOM was signed on March 2, 1965.